pierre6398/caravan/starting_kit/README.md

-This is a sample starting kit for the Plankton challenge.
+This is a sample starting kit for the Xporters challenge.

-According to [NRMA15], a link has been found between the quality of water and the presence of plankton in said water.
-As water quality increases, the abundance and diversity of plankton does as well.
-The aim of our project is to build a plankton classifier to assess water quality.

-We use for this problem the Bering Sea dataset, an in situ plankton dataset published in May 2019 by Kaichang Cheng [Che19].
-This datset contains 7 classes with an even spread.
+The aim of the challenge is to provide a prediction of the flow traffic volume of NY city.
+The features are the date, the weather, temperature...all features are given into sample_exemple.
+The data has been recorded between 2012 ans 2018

 References and credits:
-- [NRMA15] A. Nair, J.K.
-Reshma, A. Mathew, and A. Ashok.
-Effect of water quality on phytoplankton abundance in selected ponds of nedumangad block panchayat, kerala.
-Emer Life Sci Res, 2015.
-- [Che19] K. Cheng.
-Bering sea dataset. https://doi.org/10.6084/m9.figshare.8146283.v3, 2019.
+R. A. Fisher.
+The use of multiple measurements in taxonomic problems.
+Annual Eugenics, 7, Part II, 179-188 (1936).

 Prerequisites:
-Install Anaconda Python 3.6.6
+Install Anaconda Python 3.7.3
-You may create a conda environment, with is named python3 to match the '!source activate python3' commands in the notebook.

 Usage:

 (1) If you are a challenge participant:

-- The images directory contains some examples of raw data.

 - The three files sample_*_submission.zip are sample submissions ready to go!

-- The file README.ipynb contains step-by-step instructions on how to create a sample submission for the Plankton challenge.
-It is in same folder as the README.md.
+- The file README.ipynb contains step-by-step instructions on how to create a sample submission for the Xporters challenge.
 At the prompt type:
-jupyter notebook README.ipynb
+jupyter-notebook README.ipynb

-Then you can run the notebook cell by cell.

-- modify sample_code_submission/model.py to provide a better model
+- modify sample_code_submission to provide a better model

 - zip the contents of sample_code_submission (without the directory, but with metadata), or